AnnaSyme/porepatrol/docs/usage.md

 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

-### What are the default parameters for the tools in the workflow?
-How can I change them?
+### What are the default parameters for the tools and how can I change them

 #### For nf-core workflows in general